townsquare-interactive/next-gen-transformer/README.md

 -   /api/cms-routes/create-site (POST): Create an Apex site with a default template, adds domain using ApexID
 -   /publish (PATCH): Set an already created Apex site to render with site data (on by default)
 -   /unpublish (PATCH): Set an already created Apex site to redirect to the townsquare main website
+-   /scrape-site (POST): Scrape a website to retrieve image assets and SEO data

 Take a look at the zod input and output files in the schema directory to have an idea of the JSON data needed for these requests.